nathanlane/nathanlane.github.io/_posts/2016-01-25-rodeoidepython.md

 </center>

-I've been looking for something that feels like __[good ol' RStudio](https://www.rstudio.com)__, an IDE for R that I keep returning to no matter how much I tend to use other advanced text editors.
+I've been looking for a Python-based environment that feels like __[good ol' RStudio](https://www.rstudio.com)__, an IDE for R that I keep returning to even over advanced text editors.
+Like RStudio, Rodeo crucially lets you preview active objects in your environment and view plots while editing away:

 <center>
 <img src="{{ site.baseurl }}/assets/rodeo_screenshot-shortcuts-entire-screen.png" width="600px">